dat-019/NodeJS-app-and-AAD-Integration/aadconnect-msgraph-nodejs-app/api/README.md

 ## Register a web application with the Azure Active Directory admin center

 1. Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
-Login using your DXC.
+Login using your DXC credential.

 1. Select **Azure Active Directory** in the left-hand navigation, then select **App registrations** under **Manage**.